tuckmeng/Collatz/README.md

 # My Simple Thoughts

-I set out a second conjecture: For any number n equal or greater than 3, if it's odd, apply n+1 and if it's even, divide by 2 and eventually, you will get 4,2,1 as the 3 numbers in a continuing series.
+I set out a second conjecture: For any number n equal or greater than 3, if it's odd, apply n+1 and if it's even, divide by 2 and eventually, you will eventually get a continuing series of the same numbers.

 If n is odd, n+1 will always make it even.
 If n is even, dividing it by 2 will make it odd at some point.